Karate and Bullying…

 KarateBuilt Martial Arts Adult Karate training is a complete adult fitness and conditioning program for adults who want to lose weight, get (and stay in shape), or learn self-defense in a supportive environment.

-Instructors can answer questions or be contacted 24 hours or the day, 7 days a week at Karate@KarateBuilt.com, or call directly at 866-311-1032 for one of our nationwide locations.
+Instructors can answer questions or be contacted 24 hours or the day, 7 days a week at 866-311-1032 for one of our nationwide locations.
 You can also visit our website at KarateBuilt.com.

-About Dr. Greg Moody: Greg is an eighth-degree black belt and chief master nominee instructor.
+About Dr. Greg Moody: Greg is an eighth-degree black belt and chief master instructor.
 He has a Ph.D. in Special Education from Arizona State University (along with a Master’s Degree in Counseling and a Bachelor’s Degree in Engineering – he actually is a rocket scientist).
 He has been teaching martial arts for over 25 years and has owned eight martial arts schools in Arizona and California.
-Sr. Master Moody is a motivational speaker and educator and teaches seminars in bullying, business, and martial arts training, around the world.
+Chief Master Moody is a motivational speaker and educator and teaches seminars in bullying, business, and martial arts training, around the world.
+See more at DrGregMoody.com.

 The KarateBuilt Martial Arts Headquarters is in Cave Creek, Arizona at 29850 N. Tatum Blvd., Suite 105, Cave Creek AZ 85331.
 You can locate the Chief Instructor, Master Laura Sanborn there directly at (480) 575-8171.
 KarateBuilt Martial Arts serves Cave Creek, Carefree, Scottsdale, and Paradise Valley Arizona as well and Grand Rapids, MI.